Mart556/getscambo/README.md

 GetScambo is a web-based game where players determine if an image is a scam or not.
 The game fetches images from a database and validates user answers.
 The project consists of a backend API built with Express and a frontend built with React and Vite.

+### Gameplay

+Scambo is an engaging web-based game that challenges players to identify scam images by determining their authenticity.
+Here's how to play:

+1. Objective: Your goal is to assess a series of images and decide whether each one is a scam or not.

+2. Viewing Images: Each round, an image is displayed for you to evaluate.

+3. Making a Decision: For each image, choose whether you believe it is a scam or not.

+4. Feedback:

+Correct Guess: If your assessment is accurate, you receive a point and you go to the next round.
+Incorrect Guess: If your assessment is incorrect you lose the game.

+5. Scoring: Accurate assessments earn points a point.
+Strive to accumulate the highest score possible.

+6. Limited Attempts: You have a finite number of images to evaluate.
+The game concludes when all images have been assessed in time limit or when you guess the answear wrong.

+7. Winning the Game: Achieve a high score by correctly identifying as many scam images as possible within the given time.

+8. Challenge Yourself: The game tests your ability to discern authentic images from scams, enhancing your awareness and critical thinking skills.

+Dive into Scambo to sharpen your scam detection abilities and enjoy the challenge of identifying deceptive images!

 ## Prerequisites

 -   Node.js (version 18 or higher)